mathhas-dev/weather/README.md

 * * login: 10001, password: admin123
 * * login: 10002, password: admin123
 * Or feel free to create an account

+# Backend ".env" file was sent by email